AngelicaWisnes/RoboRally_Game_Project/Deliverables/Mandatory2.md

 * A list of requirements for the system based on the high level requirements reviewed in lecture.

 * LIST OF REQUIREMENTS:

 presentation
 -getting something onto the screen
 -finding/creating sprites
 -constructing a board
--understanding how the camera works with the board -constructing different tiles that the board will consist of -constructing a robot figure to move around the static board, to understand position (x,y)
+-understanding how the camera works with the board -constructing different tiles that the board will consist of
+-constructing a robot figure to move around the static board, to understand position (x,y)

 cards
 -construct cards that influence the game
 -create stacks for new, old and player cards
 -create logic for all cards, ensuring functionality for all cards was doable

 movement
--creating a class for the robots with movement methods -creating a system to run through the different parts of the turns -creating a system that takes cards as input and moves robots -creating a player with cards and a robot
+-creating a class for the robots with movement methods
+-creating a system to run through the different parts of the turns
+-creating a system that takes cards as input and moves robots
+-creating a player with cards and a robot

 tiles
 -creating logic for all tiles
--deciding on a system for tiles to manipulate players --is the logic in the player, reacting to the tile type?
+-deciding on a system for tiles to manipulate players
+--is the logic in the player, reacting to the tile type?
 --is the tile affecting change on the player?
--if former, system for player to assess tile underneath and store needed information -if latter, implement system that allows tile/board to affect player
+-if former, system for player to assess tile underneath and store needed information
+-if latter, implement system that allows tile/board to affect player

 win state
 -create ordered flag tiles
--create memory in player of which flags have been reached -end game if all flags have been reached in order
+-create memory in player of which flags have been reached
+-end game if all flags have been reached in order

-We decided this was enough work for the forseeable future, and would probably change enough things from now until then that we didn't go any further into detail.
-A game where a player can pull cards, move from tile to tile and reach an end state via flags is considered a good MVP.
+We decided to not go into too much more detail re: specs, as we would probably change enough things from now until we would start implementing these changes.
+We intend to be agile, and in each meeting will see what has made sense so far of our planning, and what needs to be rethought.
+We consider a game where a player can pull cards, move from tile to tile and reach an end state via flags to be a good MVP.

 **PART 3**